BigBird7827/Bio-Trek/README.md

 - **Expandable** so additional series, characters, and actors can be added over time.
 - **Simple to host** as a static site that can be shared with other fans.

 - **Under Construction** - Bio-Trek is a work in progress.
 TOS, TNG and DS9 are complete.
-We are currently working on VOY, and it will be available soon.
+We are currently working on VOY and ENT, and they will be available soon.

 - **NOTE:** All images, character and actor biogrophies are AI generated.